DanielYohai/PluralsightProject0/tasks.md

 If you do not see a message similar to the one above, then `pytest` wasn't installed properly, and you will need to troubleshoot and solve this issue before you can proceed with the Projects Tasks.

-As this project scales, it will be increasingly difficult to test things manually, and therefore we will first use `unittest` and then `pytest` to automate our unit testing throughout.
+As this project scales, it will become increasingly difficult to test things manually, and therefore we will first use `unittest` and then `pytest` to automate our unit testing throughout.

 As we encounter programming issues, we will refactor our code as necessary.